National Immigrant Justice Center

 Mark Fleming is the National Litigation Coordinator.
 Prior to joining NIJC, Mark was a staff attorney at the Inter-American Commission for Human Rights focused on migrants' rights in the western hemisphere.
 In that capacity, he coordinated the Inter-American Commission's investigation into human rights concerns with U.S. immigration enforcement and detention, and detention's impact on due process.
 Mark graduated from Georgetown University Law Center in 2006.
 While in law school, he worked on a host of immigrants' rights projects, including representing asylum seekers and coordinating a fact-finding mission to Ecuador to investigate the impacts of changes to U.S. immigration law on Colombian refugees.
 Mark is licensed by the State of New York and the District of Columbia.

-Mary Georgevich is a paralegal with the Children’s Project and the Immigrant Legal Defense Project.
+Mary Georgevich is the LGBT project coordinator.
+Previously she was a paralegal with NIJC's Children’s Project and the Immigrant Legal Defense Project.
 Mary graduated from Santa Clara University in 2009 with a BS in Political Science and a minor in Arabic, Islamic and Middle Eastern Studies.
 Prior to NIJC, she was the Field Associate for NETWORK, a National Catholic Social Justice Lobby in Washington, DC, where she educated members on social justice issues that were before Congress and lobbied on Social Security and housing law.
 Previously, Mary worked as a case manager at Homeboy Industries in Los Angeles, where she mentored former gang members and at-risk youth.
 She has studied abroad in Granada, Spain and volunteered in Mexico.

 Joe Gietl is a BIA-Accredited Representative working with the Immigrant Legal Defense Project and the Immigrant Children's Protection Project.
 Joe graduated from Marquette University in 2006 with an honors Bachelor of Arts degree in International Affairs.
 He has traveled, studied, and volunteered extensively in Latin America.
 In the years following graduation, Joe worked in Los Angeles, California, as a non-profit paralegal in immigration, government benefits, and tenant rights law.
 Joe is a part-time evening student at Loyola University Chicago School of Law and is the recipient of the Chicago Bar Foundation's 2010 Abraham Lincoln Marovitz Public Interest Law Scholarship.